 We would urge the OLC to hold a further and more detailed review of its position that legislative change is needed to enable outsourcing.
 (Alongside wider discussions with relevant regulators, government and consumer groups).

-If, following such a review, the view of the OLC remains the same, then we would ask for a serious and ambitious plan on how best to deliver any changes to the legislation as soon as is practical. .
+If, following such a review, the view of the OLC remains the same, then we would ask for a serious and ambitious plan on how best to deliver any changes to the legislation as soon as is practical.
 As part of this plan we would also encourage a review of how provisions from the statute might be transferred to a scheme which is regularly checked and approved by the LSB, to further improve efficiencies.

 Question 8: Are there any alternative ways in which the Legal Ombudsman could adjust the rules to achieve a reduction in the number of complaints going to final Ombudsman decision?